moby/moby/docs/swarm/ingress.md

 You must also open the published port between the swarm nodes and any external resources, such as an external load balancer, that require access to the port.

+**Note** `ingress` network exists only to route the external traffic to the right backend containers. swarm services shouldn't be attached explicitly to the `ingress` network.

 ## Publish a port for a service